 fileExtension: the extension of the file (without a leading

-filepath.collection: the path of the file inside the content directory of the Collection
+filepath.collection: the path of the file within the content directory of the Collection (e.g.

-filepath.content: the path of the file inside the parent directory of the content directory of the collection
+filepath.content: the path of the file including the content directory of the Collection (e.g.

-filepath.full: the full path of the file inside of the project
+filepath.full: the full path of the file within the project

 You are using Mattrbld to manage content for your personal blog.
 The SSG you use generates the URLs for your different blog posts based on their title and the date they were published prefixed by “blog”, so for example: